LoadStar822/Chimera/README.md

 what(): Filter is full.
 Cannot insert more tags.
 ```

-This error occurs when the cuckoo filter reaches its capacity and fails to insert a syncmer hash within the allowed number of relocation attempts, potentially causing an infinite loop.
+This error occurs when the cuckoo filter reaches its capacity and fails to insert a feature hash within the allowed number of relocation attempts.
 This situation often arises when the load factor is too high for the dataset being used.

 **Solution**:
 - **Lower the Load Factor**: Adjust the `--load-factor` parameter to a lower value when constructing your database.
 This change increases the space available for new entries, helping to avoid the filter becoming full and preventing infinite relocation attempts.